-The purpose of journey mapping is to get inside the head of your users, allowing you to work on meaningful improvements to your product.
+The purpose of journey mapping is to get inside the head of your users, allowing you to make meaningful improvements to your product.
 As you map out your user’s journey, you’ll discover behaviors, patterns, and pain points that illustrate where you need to make adjustments – and the reasoning behind them.

 Above: Example of a user journey mapping document from nngroup.com

-Once you’re ready to build a user journey map, you’ll need to choose the right type of mapping method.
+Once you’re ready to build a user journey map, you’ll need to choose the right mapping method.
 The map you choose will depend on the kind of information you want to surface and the amount of time you can dedicate to the user journey process.

 Above: Example of a current state journey exercise on Medium.